Great Falls, MT Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Great Falls is $247 per year, which is $11 less than the national average and $20 less than Montana's state average.
-Below we compare cities similar to Great Falls:
+The tangible cost of violent crime is $247 per resident each year in Great Falls, which is $11 less than the national average and $20 less than Montana's state average.
+The comparison below uses cities similar to Great Falls:

 • In Wolf Point, MT, crime costs $663 per person, which is $416 more than in Great Falls.